Karai2mil/Boron-Studio-Test/README.md

 ## BORON STUDIO TEST

-Welcome to the first test for Boron Studio compañy!
+Welcome to the first test for Boron Studio company!

 ### To run this website, you must have downloaded and installed these three softwares and tools: